OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 2. In **./manifest.xml**, find the line `<Scope>User.Read</Scope>` near the end of the file and replace it with the line `<Scope>Files.Read.All</Scope>`.

-3. In **./src/helpers/fallbackauthdialog.js**, find the string `https://graph.microsoft.com/User.Read` and replace it with the string `https://graph.microsoft.com/Files.Read.All`, such that `requestObj` is defined as follows:
+3. In **./src/helpers/fallbackauthdialog.js** (or in **./src/helpers/fallbackauthdialog.ts** for a TypeScript project), find the string `https://graph.microsoft.com/User.Read` and replace it with the string `https://graph.microsoft.com/Files.Read.All`, such that `requestObj` is defined as follows:

     ```javascript
     var requestObj = {